-David Klenerman, Professor of Biophysical Chemistry at the University of Cambridge
+Sir David Klenerman, Professor of Biophysical Chemistry at the University of Cambridge

-Prof Klenerman is Professor of Biophysical Chemistry at the University of Cambridge, where he also earned his PhD.
+Professor Sir David Klenerman is Professor of Biophysical Chemistry at the University of Cambridge, where he also earned his PhD.
 His research focuses on developing quantitative biophysical methods, applied to biology and biomedicine.
 Prof Klenerman co-developed next-generation DNA sequencing methods that were subsequently commercialised by Solexa (now Illumina), which he also co-founded.
 He is a Fellow of the Royal Society and The Academy of Medical Sciences and the Royal Society of Chemistry (RSC), and has received numerous awards including a Royal Medal and Interdisciplinary Award of the RSC.

 Andrew Briggs, Professor of Nanomaterials at the University of Oxford